 - Deer, jackrabbits, lizards, mice, rats, ravens, sparrows and nighthawks (less seen coyote, cougar, and bobcats).

-- The 4th largest arch in the world, Stevens Arch at 160-feet tall and spanning 225 feet.
+- The 4th largest arch in the world, Stevens Arch, is 160 feet tall and spans 225 feet.

 - Perennial springs provide reliable drinking water